davidicrabtree/MyWebsite/content/authors/admin/_index.md

 title: David I. Crabtree
 ---

 I am a Political Science student at the University of Chicago, where I will receive my MA in 2023.
-My research interests are in comparative political development and the economic factors of democratization.
+My research interests are broadly in the domain of democratic erosion, especially in Latin America.
+My thesis project examines how that presidents try to stay in power longer than the limits in their constitutions permit.
 I have two BAs in Political Science and International Affairs from East Tennessee State University, where I graduated summa cum laude in 2022.

-Before finding my place in comparative politics, I co-authored manuscripts related to the perception of welfare recipients in the United States during the COVID-19 pandemic.
-This work is currently under review in academic journals.
+As an undergraduate, I published two articles hypothesizing the role of COVID-19 in shaping welfare attitudes in the United States.

-My work combines my substantive interests in democratization with my passion for graphical modeling and statistical computing in R. I am dedicated to the open source framework, and most of my projects can be found on my {{< icon name="github" pack="fab" >}}[Github](https://github.com/davidicrabtree).
+My current work combines my substantive interests in comparative politics with my background in quantitative methods.
+I am dedicated to the open source framework, and most of my projects can be found on my {{< icon name="github" pack="fab" >}}[Github](https://github.com/davidicrabtree).

-In my free time, I tutor research methodology and statistics for students of political science, psychology, sociology, and other social science disciplines.
-My tutoring background spans the course of two years, and some of my recent lessons can be found on this site.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/authors/admin/CrabtreeCV.pdf" "newtab" >}}CV{{< /staticref >}}.